 Through our analysis, we found employee engagement could impact yet another critical government objective—public trust.
 This relationship is worth investigating further as it can open a new and important route for governments in rebuilding public trust.

-In the figures below, we have included only those employee engagement categories that have a significant relation with composite trust as well as the four trust signals at 95% or 90% confidence levels.
+In the figures below, we have included only those employee engagement categories that have a significant relation with composite trust as well as the four trust signals at 95 per cent or 90 per cent confidence levels.